Matrixx-Devices/Matrixx-Devices.github.io/mi/marble.md

 description: Brought to you by kssrao13882
 ---

+<b>Changelog 24 Dec 2023:</b>
+- Updated Silvercore Kernel to latest 5.10.204
+- Added some tweaks to improve smoothness of the rom

 <b>Changelog 20 Dec 2023:</b>
 - Added Dolby atoms, spatial audio
 - Removed Dirac and retained ViperFX